Louciaul/OAIbox_logs_analyser/README.md

     The script also delete line of logs with no Rnti (ue) inside.

-- Second most of the graphs with the csv file.
+- Second will recreate most of the graphs with the csv file.
 You can then use filter to get more precise result

 ### 3) How to use it